UKCloud/documentation/articles/other/other-ref-sla-definition.md

 - Any customer-defined or customer-controlled event (for example, unavailability of service resulting from inadequate customer-subscribed services, resources or configuration)

+If you want to co-locate additional devices in UKCloud's data centres, this falls outside of UKCloud's responsibility and control, and therefore the devices will not be covered by a UKCloud SLA.
+If you're co-locating devices in our data centres, you should be aware that doing so could introduce single points of failure.

-The customer will not be eligible to receive a Service Credit if the service account has any undisputed payments outstanding beyond their due date, or they are in violation of UKCloud's Terms and Conditions including the UKCloud System Interconnect Security Policy (SISP).
+You will not be eligible to receive a Service Credit if the service account has any undisputed payments outstanding beyond their due date, or you are in violation of UKCloud's Terms and Conditions including the UKCloud System Interconnect Security Policy (SISP).

 ## Service level agreement claims